Multi-Center Federated Learning: Clients Clustering for Better Personalization: Abstract

 \section{Abstract}

-Federated learning (FL) can protect data privacy in distributed learning since it merely collects local gradients from users without access to their data.
-However, FL is fragile in the presence of heterogeneity that is commonly encountered in practical settings, e.g., non-IID data over different users.
+{Personalized decision-making can be implemented in a Federated learning (FL) framework that can collaboratively train a decision model by extracting knowledge across intelligent clients, e.g. smartphones or enterprises.
+FL can mitigate the data privacy risk of collaborative training since it merely collects local gradients from users without access to their data.
+However, FL is fragile in the presence of statistical heterogeneity that is commonly encountered in personalized decision making, e.g., non-IID data over different clients.
 Existing FL approaches usually update a single global model to capture the shared knowledge of all users by aggregating their gradients, regardless of the discrepancy between their data distributions.
-By comparison, a mixture of multiple global models could capture the heterogeneity across various users if assigning the users to different global models (i.e., centers) in FL.
-To this end, we propose a novel multi-center aggregation mechanism .
-It learns multiple global models from data, and simultaneously derives the optimal matching between users and centers.
-We then formulate it as a bi-level optimization problem that can be efficiently solved by a stochastic expectation maximization (EM) algorithm.
-Experiments on multiple benchmark datasets of FL show that our method outperforms several popular FL competitors.
+By comparison, a mixture of multiple global models could capture the heterogeneity across various clients if assigning the client to different global models (i.e., centers) in FL.
+To this end, we propose a novel multi-center aggregation mechanism to cluster clients using their models' parameters.
+It learns multiple global models from data as the cluster centers, and simultaneously derives the optimal matching between users and centers.
+We then formulate it as an optimization problem that can be efficiently solved by a stochastic expectation maximization (EM) algorithm.
+Experiments on multiple benchmark datasets of FL show that our method outperforms several popular baseline methods.
+The experimental source codes are publicly available on the Github repository\footnote{GitHub repository: \url{https://github.com/mingxuts/multi-center-fed-learning}}.}